Willi Castro Player Props: Twins vs. Blue Jays

 Willi Castro At The Plate

-- Castro has six doubles, five home runs and six walks while hitting .256.
+- Castro is batting .248 with six doubles, five home runs and six walks.

-- In 9.8% of his games this season, he has hit a home run, and 3.5% of his trips to the dish.
+- Looking at the 42 games he has played this season, he's homered in four of them (9.5%), and in 3.4% of his trips to the plate.

-- In nine games this year (22.0%), Castro has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this season (21.4%), Castro has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 15 of 41 games this year, and more than once 4 times.
+- He has scored in 35.7% of his games this year, with two or more runs scored in 9.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.